feranco/feranco.github.io/_posts/2018-05-20-dynamic-programming.md

 }
 {% endhighlight %}

 The second approach is **bottom-up**: the subproblems are solved in order of size, such that solving a particular subproblem depends only on the solution of smaller subproblems.
-In this way, each sub-problem is solved only once and when it is solved, all subproblems its solution depends upon were already solved and the corresponding values were saved..
+Each sub-problem is solved only once and when it is solved, all subproblems its solution depends upon were already solved and the corresponding values were saved.
+The following Python program implements a solution to the House Robber problem according to this approach.
+First it defines a solution for an array of length 1 and then it compute a solution for arrays of increasing size using the previous computed solution.

-When an optimal solution for a subproblem is computed, all the values of an optimal solution for smaller subproblems its solution depends upon were already computed and saved.

-We evaluate the Fibonacci numbers from smallest to biggest and store all the results, so we know that we have

-and it depends on some notion of the “size” of a subproblem: the subproblem  This approach typically depends on some natural notion of the “size” of a subproblem, such that solving any par- ticular subproblem depends only on solving “smaller” subproblems.
-We sort the subproblems by size and solve them in size order, smallest first.
-When solving a particular subproblem, we have already solved all of the smaller subproblems its solution depends upon, and we have saved their solutions.
-We solve each sub- problem only once, and when we first see it, we have already solved all of its prerequisite subproblems.

 {% highlight python %}
 def rob(self, nums):